bobbyray/geotrail/README.md

 * Click on WebView ws.wigo.geotrail to debug the app.
  * The familiar Chrome Debugger showing the HTML, CSS, and javacript for the app appears in a separate Chrome window.

+#### Server Side Code
+The [GeoPathsx project](https://github.com/bobbyray/GeoPathsx) is the repository for the server side code required by the GeoTrail app.